-Service Area - A geographic area where a health plan accepts members if it limits membership based on where people live.
+Service Area - A geographic area where you must live to join a particular health plan.
 The plan may disenroll you if you permanently move out of the plan's service area.

 Skilled Nursing Facility (SNF) Care - Skilled nursing care and rehabilitation services provided on a continuous, daily basis, in a skilled nursing facility.
-Examples of skilled nursing facility care include physical therapy or intravenous injections that can only be given by a registered nurse or doctor.
+Examples of care include physical therapy or intravenous injections that can only be given by a registered nurse or doctor.